What government accounts do I need for employees? (Employee Series)

 Welcome back to our series on hiring employees!

 This article is going to focus on what you need to set up with the government in order to hire employees.
-Once you set up and open these accounts for your company, you’ll need to continue filing regularly until you take the steps to “close” the account if you no longer have employees.
-It’s not really a hard close of the accounts, but they go into an inactive status in case you hire employees again in the future.
+Once you set up and open these accounts for your company, you’ll need to continue filing regularly until you take the steps to close the account if you no longer have employees.
+Once you “close” your account, they go into an inactive status in case you hire employees again in the future.

-All employers in the US are going to need to have an account with the IRS.
-The main thing you need to have here is what’s call an “Employer Identification Number.”
-This is frequently referenced as EIN.
+All employers in the United States are required to have an account with the IRS.
+The main thing you need to have is an “Employer Identification Number.”
+This is frequently referenced as an EIN.
 This is the identification number for your company (the “employer”).

 State Department of Revenue